fastoch/Linux/Ansible.md

 - add a README file
 - create the repo

-Now, you need to pull this repo down to your local machine.
+Now, you want to pull this repo down to your local machine.
 But before you can do that, you need to **create an OpenSSH key pair and then install Git** on your computer.
 This key pair won't be necessary when it comes to applying your Ansible code to your new device, but it does
 make it a lot easier **to interact with the repo itself** such as making commits and things like that.